mleverance/sc_shell_lessons/04-pipes-filters.md

 $ sort -n lengths.txt > sorted-lengths.txt
 ~~~

-Once we've done that, we can run another command called `head` to get the first 10 lines in `sorted-lengths.txt`:
+Once we've done that, we can run another command called `head` which prints the first 10 lines of a file (or files, if you're using a wildcard)
-'head' prints the first 10 lines of a file (or files, if you're looking at multiple) to the output you specify (the default is the terminal, but we saw how you can print to a file using the > command)
+to the output you specify (the default is the terminal, but we saw how you can print to a file using the redirect command)

 We're going to use `-n 1` with `head` to tell it that we only want the first line of the file;
-`-n 20` would get the first 20, and so on.
+`-n 20` would get the first 20 lines, and so on.

 ~~~
 $ head -n 1 sorted-lengths.txt